 - Complications of previous surgeries, such as transvaginal mesh erosion and eroded bladder slings

 - Female sexual dysfunction, including painful intercourse and lack of desire

-- incomplete bladder emptying
+- Incomplete bladder emptying or inability to urinate

-- pelvic organ prolapse (fullness or bulging)
+- Pelvic organ prolapse (fullness or bulging)

 If you are referred by a physician, we maintain communication with your doctor throughout your evaluation and treatment.